 Atom football is designed to be 100% developmental.
 Players that have met the above criteria are expected to receive a minimum of 33% game time at every game that they attend.
 The only exceptions to this are in the very rare circumstance that a player’s safety comes into question.

 Coaches are expected to develop skills, knowledge and a love of the game at this level.
-While we all love to win, and though it’s more fun to win, winning is not our goal.
+While we all love to win, and though it’s more fun to win, winning at the Atom level is not our goal.
 Often, in order to win, Coaches will play the strongest players for the majority of the game.
 This is not conducive to learning and development and is not considered acceptable at the Atom level.

 PEEWEE FOOTBALL (ages 11 & 12 years)